geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

 ### Downloading the data

-First, we will download training images of COCO2014 dataset via our dataset API.
-Downloading the images will take awhile.
+First, we will download training images from the COCO2014 dataset via our dataset API.
+Downloading the images will take a while.

 ```python